 - If you have a disease, see your doctor regularly.

-- Avoid overdosing on drugs, alcohol, or medicines.
+- Avoid overdosing on drugs, alcohol, or medications.

 - Avoid being exposed to poisons or toxins and infections or carriers of infections, such as mosquitoes.